 5. Galley kitchens

-Galley kitchens consist of a corridor in between two walls which house cabinets and appliances.
-This layout is suitable for small to medium sized kitchens.
+Galley kitchens consist of a corridor between two walls that house cabinets and appliances.
+This layout is suitable for small to medium-sized kitchens.

 However, one common problem associated with Galley kitchens is that they tend to feel claustrophobic and dark.
 This is especially true if tall kitchen cabinets are used and if there is no natural source of light.

 There you have it – a full rundown on five of the most common kitchen shapes with considerations on each.
 I’m sure you’ve noticed that the placement of kitchen cabinets is what largely determines a kitchen’s layout.
 Therefore, it is very important that you choose your cabinetry wisely – this is what will define the look of your kitchen.

 With the kitchen shape sorted, let’s take a look at some handy tips to help you design your kitchen.